 A selection of ArcGIS software manuals (examples below) are located on the bookshelves in The Brandaleone Family Center for Data and Visualization Services.

 Second copies of most of these books are on Permanent Reserve at the Perkins Circulation Desk.
 Check the catalog for availability.

 Some books include tutorial data on a DVD/CD, which can be temporarily installed on the D: drive or in your "my documents" space on computers in the DVS lab in The/Edge on the first floor of Bostock.

 2. Within ArcGIS: Pull down the Help menu or press the F1 key to access local on-line help in the Windows Help interface.

 3. Windows Start Menu: Access Help directly from a choice in the ArcGIS folder (without opening ArcGIS first).

+The 10.3.1 tutorial data is available as part of the OIT install package.
 Duke affiliates only can download ver.
 9.3 tutorial data (one tutorial at a time as .zip files) when needed.
-We're in the process of making the ver.
-10.1 data available (summer 2013).

 3rd Party Tutorials